aaardsezaken – Earthly Affairs – is the name Annemarie Aardewerk uses to present her cultural journeys.

 For Friendship Cruises Annemarie has been guiding river cruises on the river Seine in France and on the river Danube through the Balkans.
 Many of these tours are accompanied by specialists who give talks on their subjects and thus provide the travellers with in-depth knowledge.

-For Dutch tour operator Dalstra Reizen she has been developing garden and cultural journeys to countries such as France, Belgium, Denmark, England, Scotland, Iceland and Georgia.
-Sometimes these are citytrips to places such as Paris, Copenhagen or Edinburgh.
+For Dutch tour operator Asgard Reizen she has been developing garden and cultural journeys to countries such England, Scotland, and Georgia.
+Sometimes these are citytrips. to places such as Paris.

 For Dutch tour operator Pied à Terre she accompanies the NRC University trip to CERN, Geneva, together with Prof. Dr. Sijbrand de Jong.